Blog

 The test is recommended in the following cases:

-• if avitaminosis or hypervitaminosis is suspected
+• upon suspicion of avitaminosis or hypervitaminosis

 • when following strict diets or vegetarianism